Skip to content

 When called from create or save (single entity), the index is always 0.

-Circular relations
+Circular and bidirectional relations

 Embedded types